|2015 League Information

 up for the next week’s round the week before, or call the Pro Shop to

-reason you must check in is so there is a record of golfers on the course, not
+reason you must check in is so there is a record of golfers on the

-and skins - net and gross.
+net and skins - net and gross.
 Winnings are paid in Pro Shop credits.